-While it may be hard and time-consuming to earn valuable backlinks, internal linking is a way you can boost the authority of certain pages.
-By adding internal links – that is, links that take you to other pages on your site – to higher-ranking pages, you can pass some of that ‘link juice’ on to pages you wish to optimise.
+While it may be hard and time-consuming to earn valuable backlinks, internal linking is a way you can boost the authority of specific pages.
+By adding internal links – links that take you to other pages on your site – to higher-ranking pages, you can pass some of that ‘link juice’ on to pages you wish to optimize.

-This is also helpful from a user standpoint, guiding your customers through your site in a logical way that allows them to find the information they need.
+This is also helpful from a user standpoint, guiding your customers through your site logically, and allowing them to find the information they need.

 Submitting your sitemap is a simple way to help Google better navigate your website.
 Many website-creating platforms will automatically submit your sitemap for you, but you can also generate a free sitemap using XML-Sitemaps or submit a sitemap directly to Google.

 You’ve optimized all your web pages, and they still aren’t performing as you’d like.
 So what’s the problem?